 The project ideas include:

-Alongside the project, River Avon Festival of Nature in 2016, saw more than 3,000 local people attending environment and arts events and activities to celebrate our waterways.
+Alongside the project, River Avon Festival of Nature in 2016 and 2017, saw more than 7,000 local people attending environment and arts events and activities to celebrate our waterways.

 The next stage will be to work with local groups and partners to identify which are the priority projects, develop funding bids and realise the best opportunities to deliver the vision to revitalise our waterways.